EpicCodeGames/privacy-policy/README.md

 # privacy-policy
-"Documentation and legal information for [اسم التطبيق].
+"Documentation and legal information for [ECG Question].
 Future updates will include more details."